Suitable for: Anyone registered for GST who uses their car for a business purpose

 Time to read: 5-8 minutes

 In short: To answer the question “can I claim the cost of my Car Registration on my BAS” - it depends!
 Car registration is charged differently depending on the state you’re in, so it’s important you consider this when you complete your BAS form on Airtax.
-In this article, we’ll explain the things you need to check on your car registration tax invoice to determine if the expense is claimable, and along the way, we’ll link this back to the key conditions that need to be met in order to claim an expense on your BAS.

 This article will help you decide whether or not you can claim car registration on your BAS, and also more generally show you how to apply the GST credit criteria to any expenses you’re unsure if you can claim.